-- 1.2 Reduce the percentage of uninsured children in target income families that have family incomes above no cost Medi-Cal levels. - 1.3 Reduce the percentage of children using the emergency room as their usual source of primary care.
+- 1.1 Increase the percentage of Medi-Cal eligible children who are enrolled in the Medi-Cal program. - 1.2 Reduce the percentage of uninsured children in target income families that have family incomes above no cost Medi-Cal levels. - 1.3 Reduce the percentage of children using the emergency room as their usual source of primary care.